CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 No customer data is ever used to train or fine-tune any model.\
 All models are pre-trained by their providers on public or generic corpora only.

+**Where is data stored, and for how long?**\
+Commanders AI is designed around strict non-retention principles for AI processing.\
+As described above, model providers do not retain customer data for training or reuse.\
+This page describes the AI processing scope only.
+For any retention that may apply at the platform level (for example support handling, audit, or operational logs), please refer to your contractual and security documentation.

 ## 4. AI Model Governance and Updates

 ### 4.1.
 Models Used